-Contrast can be differentiate from many elements like:
+Contrast can be differentiated from many elements like:

 - Angle/ Shape

-We proceed in drawing out our ideas for our composition on contrast.
-We were not allowed to refer from the internet and our ideas had to come from ourselves.
+I had to draw out my ideas for my composition of contrast.
+We were not allowed to refer to the internet and the ideas had to come from me.
 It was quite challenging at first, but slowly ideas kept flowing to me.
 We could only use black pens, pencils or black marker pens.

 I drew four different ideas for the contrast composition using my 2B pencil.

 After going through my drawing ideas, I decided to go on with idea 3 and added some details to it.
-I thought of adding an influence of Sherlock Holmes to this composition.
-I searched images of Sherlock Holmes and found the objects he cherish: a smoking pipe, his detective cap and a magnifying glass.
-Here are some images that helped with me with my research.
+I thought of adding the influence of Sherlock Holmes to this composition.
+I searched images of Sherlock Holmes and found the objects he cherishes: a smoking pipe, his detective cap, and a magnifying glass.
+Here are some images that helped me with my research.

 I decided to combine these two ideas into one paper.
 I develop the composition a little more.

 My final outcome is on how the curious little ant just came out of Sherlock‘s things after exploring.
 I showed a contrast in the sizes between the ant and the objects.
 Additionally, the pattern drawn in the hat silhouette is different from the rest.
 I used a black marker and black ink pen for this piece.